-That’s why this article looks at what you can smoke during intermittent fasting – from cigarettes to vaping to smoking marijuana.
+This article examines what kind of smoking can break your intermittent fast, from cigarettes to vaping to marijuana.

 Intermittent fasting involves eating only within a particular time.
 You spent the rest of the day fasting.

 Although there are various forms of this intermittent fasting, the most popular method is fasting for 16 hours.